Pair statistics of oblate spheroids settling in a turbulent flow: Introduction

 However despite its ubiquity, studies of turbulent suspensions of anisotropic particles, such as spheroids, are fairly recent.
 This is especially true when compared to the enormous progress made in our understanding of suspensions of small, spherical particles~\citep{brandt2022,becreview}.
 Remarkably, the understanding of such simpler suspensions have been successfully exploited to answer specific and important questions related to warm clouds such as collisions~\citep{mei1999,ayala2008effects,saw2014,ireland2016,PicardoCollisions}, coalescences~\citep{grabowski2013,bec2016,James17}, and settling of water droplets~\citep{ssray2014,naso2018} --- all of which relate to the problem of rain initiation~\citep{falkovich2002,shaw2003}.

 Answering similar questions for cold clouds is harder.
 This is because the anisotropic particles have not only additional degrees of freedom but also forces and torques which depend on their orientations.
 These, as we shall see below, lead to a much more complicated set of equations of motion which need more care in its numerical implementation and interpretation.
 Indeed, while important results have emerged on the effects of anisotropy in turbulent flows, these have largely been in the context where either the gravitational effects are neglected~\citep{Roy2018,SSRay2020-Flocking,Allende_Bec_2023} or the effects of gravity are not included consistently across all the aspects of particle dynamics~\citep{Pumir_2011,Gupta_2014,siewert2014,PumirPRL,JuchaPRF}.
 Matters are further complicated by observations of a wide variety of shapes and sizes that these crystals come in~\citep{klett1998}.
-Only recently, the effect of gravity on the orientation dynamics of spheroids settling in a quiescent ambient have been studied by~\cite{Dabade2015}, who found that small but finite fluid inertia on particle scales exerts a gravity-induced torque on the spheroids and orients them in the broadside-on orientation.
-In the presence of a turbulent ambient, the effects of the gravity-induced torque on settling spheroids --- a compelling model for ice crystals --- have been numerically explored in~\cite{anand2020}.
-In particular, such modelling has lead to an understanding of the origins of a broadside-on orientation~\citep{Gustavsson_2019} of ice crystals in turbulent Cirrus clouds.
-However, this is just one of the important characterisations for anisotropic particles, while fundamental questions of pair-statistics, involving collision and coalescence rates, remain largely unexplored.